LarvataTW/LarvataTW-laravel-http-proxy/README.md

 1. composer require
 2. place a route file in routes/httpproxy.php
-3. add environment variable in .env
+3. place a config file in config/httpproxy.php ( see config/httproxy.php.example)